 Popular natural stone finishes

-Here are some of the most popular natural stone finishes used today for their appearance and performance.
+Here are some of the most popular natural stone finishes used today for their appearance and performance, and which ones you’ll see across all Eco Outdoor ranges.

 A sawn stone finish is achieved by cutting the stone with a diamond tool to create a rough, irregular finish.
 This can often make the stone appear lighter and helps to ensure a non-slip finish.
 A natural stone paver in a sawn finish is well suited for external use.